jar2333/WFCpp/README.md

 ./main.exe && make coverage
 ```

-To-do: put the build targets for each of the tests, library, and documentation in the readme.
+To-do: put the individual build targets for each of the tests, library, and documentation in the readme.